sbolongaita/HLI_Cause-Specific-EVAM/README.md

 **Objective:** Recode the GHE cause of death data so that causes of death are relevant for this analysis, mutually exclusive, and collectively exhaustive

-This script recodes the processed GHE cause of death data (limited to analysis countries) so that causes of death are relevant for this analysis, mutually exclusive, and collectively exhaustive.
-This script then creates two reference data frames: one which defines the organizational hierarchy of recoded causes and the other which contains a recode map.
+This script recodes the processed GHE cause of death data (i.e., limited to analysis countries in `1-1_country-eligibility.R`) so that causes of death are relevant for this analysis, mutually exclusive, and collectively  exhaustive.
+This script relies a cause recode map created in `scr/non-init/ghe_recode.R`.

 **Input:**
 -   `data/processed/ghe.Rda`
+-   `data/processed/cause_recode_map.Rda`

 **Output:**
 -   `data/processed/ghe_recoded.Rda`
--   `data/processed/cause_hierarchy.Rda`
--   `data/processed/cause_recode_map.Rda`

 ## 2. Frontier Analysis